Kharonkrayford/mattouille.github.io/README.md

 * Support for single or multiple authors
 * First class support for GitHub pages (no added plugins)
 * OpenGraph & Twitter use site defaults for the main page or post details (include header) for pages and posts
+* Resume page
+* Google Analytics support
+* Support for 23 Social Media accounts

 See a [demo](https://www.mattouille.com) hosted on GitHub.

-## Quick setup

-* Clone this respository
-* Start Jekyll as normal: `jekyll server`

-## Resume Page by @Skn0tt
+### Resume Page Files
-Leonids features a simple resume page.
-It is divided up into five sections:

 * Bio (Edit \_data/index/careers.yml)
 * Education (Edit \_data/index/education.yml)